|

 tool from Microsoft is quite useful for monitoring applications

+which open ports for inbound and outbound connections.
 The Port Reporter tool and a log parser are available from

 Make sure that only the network services you want to have